 Dividend stocks pay regular income regardless of the stock price.
-Thus, buying a dividend paying stock when its price is down allows you to accumulate shares and get good returns.
+Thus, buying a dividend-paying stock when its price is down allows you to accumulate shares and get good returns.

-2. Dividend income have lower taxes.
+2. Dividend income has lower taxes.

 Dividends are taxed lower as compared to interest income.
-It’s subject to final withholding tax of only 10 percent as compared to the 20 percent final tax on interest income from money market securities.
+It’s subject to a final withholding tax of only 10 percent as compared to the 20 percent final tax on the interest income from money market securities.